OnionIoT/documentation/docs/quickstart/intro.md

 ### Recommended hardware

-For ease of use, Onion recommends using the Omega2 Eval Boards.
+For ease of use, Onion recommends using the Omega2 Eval Boards:

+1. The Eval Boards are the new starting point for working with the Omega2 modules and expose almost all of the Omega's functionality
+2. The Eval Boards come pre-loaded with the latest firmware based on OpenWRT 23.05

 ![Omega2 Eval Board (left) and Omega2S Eval Board (right)](./assets/omega2-eval-boards-front.jpg)
 *Omega2 Eval Board (left) and Omega2S Eval Board (right)*